toptensoftware/XSExtra/readme.md

 NB: There's a small issue with using this on .sln files where Xamarin Studio will remove the file from it's recently used solution list.
 Oh well.

+### Synchronize with File System Command

+Right click on a project folder and choose "Synchronize with File System" to update the project to match files found in the file system.
+New files will be added, missing files will be removed,  linked files will be left alone.

+Caveats:

+* Only available on sub-folders of the project - not the project itself, that seemed just a little to risky.
+* Newly added files will have a default build action as determined by Xamarin Studio/MonoDevelop
+* Renaming a file externally will work, but if it has a non-default build action that may need to be reset.
+(Since renaming a file is treated as remove/add file).
+* Files that are present both in the project and in the file system are not affected and therefore build action and other project properties are retained.

 ## Download and Installation

 Download the Addin here: